 How to Get There: From 47th St. and Seventh Ave.
 (Times Square) walk north two blocks to 49th St. then head east for one long block to Sixth Ave.

-If you purchased the Sun and Stars ticket at Top of the Rock, head back to the Rockefeller Center.
-Since this ticket is good for two trips to the top.
-After the sun sets the crowds ease and the lights of New York City start to twinkle.
+If you purchased the Sun and Stars ticket at Top of the Rock, head back to Rockefeller Center since this ticket is good for two trips to the top.
+After the sun, sets the crowds ease and the lights of New York City start to twinkle.

 After three days of family fun, time to head back to your hotel and pack up for the trip home.